dmwit/damascus/README.md

         , shape([[cell(4, 1), cell(8, 2)]])
         )

 There are three fields left to complete the description of the rule for moving a pill to the left.
 Forcing will be discussed further below; for now, a simple empty list will do for the first field.
-The server can put `false()` for the automatic repeat field to indicate that clients should only move pills to the left once in each frame; also, bumping up against a virus or the edge of the board is fine, so it will also put `false()` in the deadly field.
+The server can put `false` for the automatic repeat field to indicate that clients should only move pills to the left once in each frame; also, bumping up against a virus or the edge of the board is fine, so it will also put `false` in the deadly field.
 This leads to a completed **movement rule**:

-    movement([], false(), false(), {
+    movement([], false, false, {
         , shape([[cell(1, 1)], [cell(2, 2)]]): [variant(
             , [vector(-1, 0)]
             , vector(-1, 0)